SimonWallner/space-walk/documentation/protocol.md

 	}

 ## Naming Conventions
-Message must be valid JSON objects and all parameter names should be in camel case starting with a lower case letter.
+Messages must be valid JSON objects and all parameter names should be in camel case starting with a lower case letter.
 The reverse domain part of the name space  should be in lower case followed by further sub name spaces, feature names and message names in camel case.
 E.g.

 	at.simonwallner.spaceWalk.myFeature.messageName